Omar-Sigma/csce002proj/README.md

 Helped with formatting the gui and providing good suggestions.

 #### Some of the functions he added:-
 I. The first versions of the evaluate function.
 II.
 A function for clearing previous answers.
 III.
 A function that inserts the corresponding symbol to the input field.
+IV.
+4 functions that designs the 4 toggle buttons (bin, hex, dec, oct)
+V. A function that closes all other toggle buttons when the user clicks on any toggle button.
+VI.
+A toggle button switching function.
+Creating a seperate .py file for this file.

 ### Omar Mohamed Abdelmonem Elsayed